-b) the MMTel Enabler Server obtains the OMA API call Session ID corresponding to the IMS session established in step a.
+he MMTel Enabler Server obtains IMS Session ID associated with the Third Party Call as specified in RFC 7989 [10],the OMA API call Session ID and handles the mapping between OMA call session ID and the IMS session ID

-NOTE : The call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.
+NOTE : The OMA call session ID attribute in the OMA Third Party Call API is generated by the entity implementing the OMA APIs, which is different from the IMS session Id.

-c) the MMTel Enabler Server utilizes the DC update capability of the IMS core network to add DC media to the existing Third-Party Call Session as specified in 3GPP TS 23.228 [3].

-d) the IMS core network returns the update result.
+3. the MMTel Enabler Server utilizes the DC update capability of the IMS core network to add DC media to the existing Third-Party Call Session as specified in 3GPP TS 23.228 [3], and the IMS core network returns the update result.